 Living in a Mobile Home or Manufactured Home

 Living in a mobile home or manufactured home is legal in Hawaii.
 However, they are generally treated the same way as traditional residential dwellings.
-They will need to meet the same building codes and have an approved wastewater disposal method.
+They must meet the same building codes and have an approved wastewater disposal method.

-Chapter 25 of Hawaii County zoning code even specifically allows mobile homes by stating,
+Chapter 25 of Hawaii County zoning code specifically allows mobile homes by stating,

 All mobile dwellings shall conform to the County construction code, including chapters 5 and 5A through 5F, and the Public Health Housing Code (chapter 2 of the State public health regulations), except: (1) When parked in a licensed mobile home park; or (2) When occupied for dwelling or sleeping purposes outside of a licensed mobile home park for less than thirty days in any one location.